-There are three main types of batteries that are discussed here: Lead Acid, Li-ion and NiMH.
-Lead acid batteries are the cheapest out of the three.
+There are two main types of batteries that are discussed here: Lead Acid, Lithium.
+Lead acid batteries are the cheapest out of the two.
 These are the batteries that you typically see in a car or a truck.
 They do not require special circuit protection, only a fuse.
 The downside is that they are large and very heavy.

-The second type are Li-ion batteries.
+The second type are Lithium batteries.
 You will typically see in most electronics today.
 They are lighter and more compact than lead acid batteries and are the go-to battery type for RC robotics.
 One caveat that with Li-ion batteries is that they require specific under-voltage circuit protection to prevent the battery from dropping too low.
 If this happens the battery will be unrecoverable.
-All of our Li-ion batteries contain the necessary circuit protection to prevent this from happening.
+Most of our Lithium batteries contain the necessary circuit protection to prevent this from happening.
 Most of the cheap RC batteries you see listed online, do not.

 On the topic of battery capacity, it is commonly measured in mAHr (milliamp hours).
 This is a measurement of how long it would take to discharge the battery if it outputted 1mA of current.
 Larger batteries are typically measured in AHr which is mAHr divided by 1,000.
 So, a 12V 2000 mAHr (2AHr) battery will last twice as long, under the same conditions, as a 12V 1,000 mAHr (1AHr) battery.